hujhax/austin-improv-wiki/List of Free Fringes.md

 A live honest to goodness recording of guided improvisation and interviews for use on the KOOP radio show "Slappy Pinchbottom's Odd Preoccupation."
 Not to be missed.

 #### *Pick Your Own Black Vault* ([[Performers/Peter Rogers]])
-*[[Shows/The Black Vault]]* meets *[[Pick Your Own Path]]*.
+*[[Shows/The Black Vault]]* meets *[[Shows/Pick Your Own Path]]*.
 Come control a spontaneously created Lovecraftian horror story, Choose Your Own Adventure style.
 If you die you can go back, but you can never forget.

 #### [[Performers/Jessica Arjet]] & [[Performers/Tyler Bryce]]
 Headliners